ton-blockchain/ton-connect/bridge.md

 ## JS bridge

-Used by the embedded apps via the injected binding `window.tonconnect`.
+Used by the embedded apps via the injected binding `window.<app-name>.tonconnect`.

+`app-name` must be specified in the [wallets list](https://github.com/ton-connect/wallets-list)

 JS bridge runs on the same device as the wallet and the app, so communication is not encrypted.